scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 These examples show that Scala has a very lightweight way to declare classes.

-All of the parameters of our example classes are defined as `var` fields, which means they are mutable: you can read them, and also modify them.
+All the parameters of our example classes are defined as `var` fields, which means they are mutable: you can read them, and also modify them.
 If you want them to be immutable---read only---create them as `val` fields instead, or use a case class.

 Prior to Scala 3, you used the `new` keyword to create a new instance of a class: